mimiyin/choreographic-interventions-s18/README.md

 ### In-class
    * Crit mirrors.
+   * Play with visual spaces.
+      * Interacting with dynamic spaces.
+      * Defining spaces with bodies.

 ### Questions
+   * Can space be emotional?
    * What are all the ways to define space?
-   * How can space be emotional?
    * What are all the ways to interact with a space?
    * How can you choreograph movement by choreographing a "dynamic" space, one that changes over time?